Patrick-DS/2048-self-playing-game/README.md

+# 2048 AI solver game

+TO-DOs:
+- Render board from game state
+- Animate creation and deletion of cells
+- Animate movement
+- Animate movement of merging cells in various combinations.
+In all four directions:
+  - 0,1 -> 0
+  - 0,2 -> 0
+  - 0,3 -> 0
+  - 1,2 -> 0
+  - 1,3 -> 0
+  - 2,3 -> 0
+  - 1,2 -> 1
+  - 1,3 -> 1
+  - 2,3 -> 1
+  - 2,3 -> 2
+- Compute state transitions
+- Combine state transitions with animations
+- Build the algorithm that computes the optimal state transitions
+- Deploy to Vercel

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.